 Take a frying pan and gently fry the seeds, cloves and bay leaves until the bay leaves crisp up.
 Take a lungful of the aromas – fantastic!
 Cool the contents of the pan, tip it into a pestle and mortar and grind away to create a powder.

-Take your marinating bowl and throw in all the ingredients together with the yogurt and give it a stir.
+Take your marinating bowl and throw in all the ingredients together with the yoghurt and give it a stir.

 If you’re making kebabs, dice up your meat before putting it into the marinade because this will give a greater surface area for the spicy BBQ marinade to work on.